 Many sheds have faced the devastating effects of prolonged water damage — rotting wood, rusty tools and equipment, and much worse.
 If you want to extend the life of your garden shed, as well as the equipment and tools within, your shed must undergo regular maintenance to keep it watertight throughout the year.
+It doesn’t matter which material your shed is made of – wooden, metal, or plastic shed – waterproofing is essential to keeping it in good shape and safeguarding your possessions.
 To save time, money, and countless hours of frustration let’s examine how you can waterproof your shed

 1) Start with the right base

 If your shed makes direct contact with the ground, it will be susceptible to dampness.
 There’s also a greater chance of insect infestation.
 To avoid this issue, it’s absolutely vital your shed sits on a base.
 You can build your own base if you have the expertise, but you can just as easily buy a sturdy wooden base that will raise your garden shed off the ground, warding off both insect infestation and damp.

 Utilizing a wooden base will aid you in your endeavors to keep your storage shed waterproof because it will allow air to circulate underneath the shed itself.
 Because the base will be touching the ground, it should be pressure-treated to help it fend off rot.